 Listen on your Smart Speaker

 Simply ask your Amazon Alexa or Google Home to "Launch Radio Newquay".
 Your assistant will do the rest!

 Listen on your Mobile or Tablet

-Simply download the FREE Radioplayer App from your App Store - just search for "UK Radioplayer"
+Simply download the FREE Radio Newquay App from the App Store or the Google Play Store.

 Listen online using your computer

 Just click the big black "LISTEN LIVE" button on this site.

 Mark Chapple - Station Manager, Founder and Director